osirislab/ctf101/ctf101/challenges/2016/Pwn/CyberTronix64k.md

 # Cybertronix64k (2)

 We found a manual for a strange old machine in our closet, as well as a ROM.
 There's another flag in memory... can you get us that?

-Note: The flag is marked with `flag{XXXXX...}` in memory, run against the remote instance to get the real flag!
+!!!note
-`nc reversing.chal.csaw.io 1342`
+    The flag is marked with `flag{XXXXX...}` in memory, run against the remote instance to get the real flag!

 ## Topics Covered

 ## Synopsis